Arizona Online Casinos

 Casinos in Arizona

 Although there are no purely commercial casinos in the state, Arizona is home to 22 federally recognized Native American tribes.
-Thanks to the Indian Gaming Regulatory Act, the tribes and the state can enter into compacts in order to offer casino play on tribal lands.
+Thanks to the Indian Gaming Regulatory Act, tribes and the state can enter into compacts to offer casino play on tribal lands.
 Hence, Arizona is home to 25 casino locations, although not every tribe owns a casino.

 Multiple casinos are located in Chandler, Prescott, and Scottsdale.
 The northern third of Arizona has the fewest casinos, while most are located in the central and southern parts of the state.